eisental/RedstoneChips/README.md

 ----------
 #### RedstoneChips 0.84 (10/03/11)
 - New circuit library interface mechanism (again).
 Plugin jar file can be renamed to anything now.
+- The plugin will now backup the circuits file when it encounters a loading error.

 #### RedstoneChips 0.83 (07/03/11)
 - Changed maven version to beta so I won't need to recompile every circuit library whenever there's a new RedstoneChips version.
 This means that the jar filename is changed to RedstoneChips-beta.jar and it will stay that way on the next versions as well.